MoDELSVGU/OCL2MSFOL/README.md

 # OCL2MSFOL: A mapping from OCL constraints to Many-sorted First-order Logic

 OCL2MSFOL is a _pure_ Java application that generates a Many-Sorted First-Order Logic (MSFOL) theory from an Object Constraint Language (OCL) constraint with an underlying contextual model.
-The mapping is _strictly_ based on [the work](https://software.imdea.org/~dania/papers/models2016.pdf) of Manuel Clavel and Carolina Dania at IMDEA Research Institute, Madrid, Spain.
+The mapping is _strictly_ based on [the work](https://software.imdea.org/~dania/papers/models2016.pdf) of Carolina Dania et. al. at IMDEA Research Institute, Madrid, Spain.
 The detail of the mapping definition can be reviewed [here](https://software.imdea.org/~dania/tools/definitions.pdf).

 OCL works with a four-value logic: _true_, _false_, _null_ and _invalid_.
 While the first two values are understood universally, the last two represent undefinedness: _null_ represents unknown or undefined value whereas _invalid_ represents an error or exception.